steveu/urm.st/content/home.md

-# Hello :) I'm Steve, a Frontend Developer and UI Designer from York.
-I love working in agile, interdisciplinary teams, building products that make a difference in peoples' lives.
+# Hello :) I’m Steve — a Frontend Developer and UI Designer from York.
+I enjoy working in agile, cross-functional teams to build thoughtful, user-focused products that make a real difference.